 Like always with playgrounds, it was time to go way too soon.
 We had some grocery shopping to do.
 You see, there’s a really nice kitchen for hostel guests in Nyon Hostel and we were planning to use it for cooking our evening meal.
 And so we did.
 Only this time we were really unlucky with the timing.
 There was some youth camp group staying at the hostel and they had conquered the kitchen.
 I managed to take over one corner of a stove but really felt a bit claustrophobic with all the teenagers jumping around, listening loud teenager music and trying to find pots and pans… I’ve become my mother, I thought, getting pissed off about them being all teenagers.
 The meal they cooked looked delicious, thought.
 We ate our dinner, changed to pajamas, red a bedtime story and jumped into our soft fresh-smelling hostel beds.
 Except for my dear husband who still had to go find a geocache.

-Day Three – some border crossing (Destination: Geneva area)
+Travel Diary: Day Three – some border crossing (Lake Geneva area)